 Salt may get a bad rap, but we need some sodium in our diet.
 It’s necessary for fluid balance, muscle strength and nerve function.
 Guidelines recommend less than 2,300 milligrams of sodium a day; that’s the equivalent of about 1 teaspoon of table salt.
 We may think we’ve limited our sodium intake, but about 50 percent of Americans still get too much salt.
 Most of this is hidden in the foods we buy.

-Frozen dinners.
+- Frozen dinners.
 These can be loaded with sodium.
-Don’t assume “light” means less sodium.
+Don’t assume “light” means less salty.
 Check the label carefully.

-Soups.
-Chicken soup may be good for the soul, but it’s probably packed with sodium.
+- Soups.
+Chicken soup may be good for the soul, but it’s probably packed with salt.
 Check the label and choose reduced-sodium versions of your favorites.

 Note: Don’t be fooled by the nutritional jargon on the label.
 Here’s how much sodium you’re really getting: